martijnrusschen/solaredge-to-push/README.md

 The message looks like:
 > Hi Martijn, yesterday your Solar Panels generated 26.98 Thousand kWh.
-That's a +877% difference compared to to day before.
+That's a +877% difference compared to the day before.

 You can run this app yourself as well:
 - Deploy this app to Heroku